Distance 13.5km Climb 660m

 At the top of the wood the track joins a footpath up Hedgehope Hill.
 It was just along here I stopped to have a quick snack.
 The snow was falling horizontal as hail as I had my snack, no visibility, it felt quite strange.

 I only had a short stop then moved up Hedgehope Hill 714m.
-We had nick named Hedgehope Hill, Smacky Bottom Hill, after an incident with one of the children years ago.
+We had nick named Hedgehope Hill, Smacky Bottom Hill, after an incident with one of the children a number of years ago.

 |Hedgehope Hill 714m|